 - 3 minutes to read

-The example below demonstrates how to customize the sparkline appearance.
+This topic demonstrates how to adjust the sparkline appearance.

 Specify a sparkline color

 To specify a color used to draw each sparkline in the sparkline group, use the SparklineGroup.SeriesColor property.
 For a group of line sparklines, you can also set the line weight by utilizing the SparklineGroup.LineWeight property.

 Highlight data points

 You can highlight important data points on a sparkline by displaying and coloring markers on line sparklines, or by differentiating points by color on column and win/loss sparklines.
 To get access to the marker options, use the SparklineGroup.Points property, which returns the SparklinePoints object.
 The table below lists the object’s properties used to show specific points on each sparkline in the sparkline group.
 All these properties return the SparklineColor object which controls the visibility and color of data markers.